Using an eSIM on a Windows laptop or tablet

 If you no longer need a profile:

-1. Go to Manage eSIM profiles.
+1. go to Manage eSIM profiles

-2. Select the profile you want to remove.
+2. select the profile you want to remove

-3. Select Delete and Confirm.
+3. select Delete

 Need to know